hexa-org/policy/specs/IDQL-core-specification.md

 IDQL policy MAY be expressed in YAML or JSON format.

-IDQL is intended to be used with an [IDQL Policy Gateway API] (the "Gateway") which enables retrieval of deployment environments and the ability to retireve, update, and provision policy.
+IDQL is intended to be used with an [IDQL Policy Gateway API] (the "Gateway") which enables retrieval of deployment environments and the ability to retrieve, update, and provision policy.
 The Gateway defines identifiers for the assets referred to in
 IDQL policy such as:
 * `provId` - The identifier of an Identity Provider (e.g. "myGoogleIDP") that will provide the "subjects" referred to in the policy.